Lifestyle and home remediesBy Mayo Clinic Staff

 - Cover your nose and mouth if it's cold out.
 If your asthma is worsened by cold or dry air, wearing a face mask can help.

-Taking care of yourself and treating other conditions linked to asthma will help keep your symptoms under control.
-For example:
+Taking care of yourself can help keep your symptoms under control, including:

 - Maintain a healthy weight.
 Being overweight can worsen asthma symptoms, and it puts you at higher risk of other health problems.